DrNightmare/vortex/README.md

 This extension contributes the following settings:

 - `vortex.maxLinesToProcess`: Use this to set the maximum number of lines to be processed.
 This is to make sure that you don't accidentally run this on a huge piece of code, which will end up using tokens from your OpenAI account.
+Default value is `20`.
+- `vortex.requestTimeout`: Maximum number of seconds to wait for the API to respond.
+Default value is `10`.

 ---